jrobsontull/CafeMaddyCab/README.md

 ### Set up environmental variables

-1. You will need to create a `.env` file and `google-credentials.json` file in the root of the backend folder.
+1. You will need to create a `.env` file file in the root of the backend folder.
 The format of these will follow the `.example` files in the backend folder.
 2. I will send you the contents of both files via Slack.
 3. These need to be set up before running the backend server.